-Winter sports activities include: over 5 miles of groomed ski trails, both traditional and skate-style are offered, snowshoe trails, and ice fishing on the lake with portable shanties.
+Winter sports activities include: over 6.5 miles of groomed ski trails, both traditional and skate-style are offered, snowshoe trails, fat-tire bike trails, and ice fishing on the lake with portable shanties.

 Management and Operations - emergency area

 An approximately 10 acre area on the north side of the park, west of the office and maintenance area, is identified as a space for emergency dumping of debris in the case of natural disaster or other major catastrophe.